w7978708wen/Microsoft-Azure-and-Databricks/README.md

 <h3>App Registration and Client Secret</h3>

--I created my app called 'app02' (I initially created app01, but long-story short I had a hard time debugging so I switched from my default directory to a newly-made tenant directory.
+-I created my app called "app02" (I initially created app01, but long-story short I had a hard time debugging so I switched from my default directory to a newly-made tenant directory.
 Hence, I had to create another app in this directory)

 -After creating the app, the client id and tenant id would be available.
 Record them as they will later be needed in the authentication-set up that happens inside the Databricks notebook.

--Then, go to the 'Certificates and Secrets' page to make a new client secret.
+-Then, go to the "Certificates and Secrets" page to make a new client secret.
 Also record the generated secret key value, which will be needed in the authentication set-up.

 <h3>Establish connection between Data Factory and Azure Data Lake Storage</h3>

 -In Azure Databricks, create a Notebook.
 Start running the Cluster created and use the configuration template below (I used [] to indicate where you would replace with your own credentials).
 I mentioned how and where to get the client_id, secret_id, and tenant_id.

-The storage account name and container name can be found in the 'Storage Account' page.
+The storage account name and container name can be found in the "Storage Account" page.

 -An error message I got when trying this out was error 403: "Not authorized from ADLS Gen2..."
-This means that inside my storage account (used in this project), I assigned a new role called 'Storage Blob Data Ditributor' to my app (which I made for this project).
+This means that inside my storage account (used in this project), I assigned a new role called "Storage Blob Data Ditributor" to my app (which I made for this project).

 <img src="https://github.com/w7978708wen/Microsoft-Azure-and-Databricks/blob/main/Images/Add%20role%20assignment.png?raw=true"><img>

--If the authentication process is successful, the code's output would be 'True'.
+-If the authentication process is successful, the code's output would be "True".

 Configuration Template: